-I am writing to you after taking a break from a dot-to-dot quiz type book on a Friday evening from the comfort of my sofa, 24 hours after having a LLETZ procedure.
+I am writing to you after taking a break from a dot-to-dot quiz type book on a Friday morning evening from the comfort of my sofa, 24 hours after having a LLETZ procedure.
 For those amongst you who have had this procedure before, or those following my now slightly regrettable choice to LIVE TWEET my smear journey, you’ll know it’s a loop procedure to remove abnormal cervical cells caught on a smear test.

 In my case, that was an overdue smear test which I put off for almost a year with anything and everything coming before my own health.

 I am a single parent of three, two of my daughters are autistic, I am self-employed, have a massive mortgage and I home educate my kids.
 All of this, plus my cat’s vet appointment to prevent him getting ticks came BEFORE ME on the list of priorities.

 Parents and carers – we NEED TO PUT OURSELVES FIRST SOMETIMES!

 This rather stark wake-up call of ‘High Grade, Severe Dyskaryosis’ got me thinking, not sleeping and doing better research than the FBI on cervical screening, abnormal cells and early cervical cancer data.
 What I learned from this, among many other things, was a higher risk of abnormal cervical cell treatment for:

 A woman who had sexual intercourse at an early age

 Women who had given birth before the age of 17